martin-olivier/airgorah/README.md

 [![aur](https://img.shields.io/aur/version/airgorah)](https://aur.archlinux.org/packages/airgorah)
 [![ci](https://github.com/martin-olivier/airgorah/actions/workflows/CI.yml/badge.svg)](https://github.com/martin-olivier/airgorah/actions/workflows/CI.yml)

-`Airgorah` is a WiFi auditing software that can discover the clients connected to an access point, perform deauthentication attacks against specific clients, capture WPA handshakes, and crack the password of the access point.
+`Airgorah` is a WiFi security auditing software that can capture nearby WiFi traffic, discover clients connected to access points, perform deauthentication attacks, capture handshakes, and crack the password of access points.

 It is written in Rust and uses [GTK4](https://github.com/gtk-rs/gtk4-rs) for the graphical part.
-The software is mainly based on [aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) tools suite.

 `⭐ Don't forget to put a star if you like the project!`